Skip to main content

 Exit charges

 When capital or other assets leave the trust — whether by distribution to a beneficiary, by the trust ending, or by other specified events — an exit charge may arise.
-The maximum rate is 6%, but the actual rate depends on when in the ten-year cycle the exit occurs, the proportion of the nil-rate band used, and other factors set out in the HMRC calculation guidance.
+As with the ten-year charge, the maximum rate is 6%, but the actual rate depends on when in the ten-year cycle the exit occurs (broadly, a proportion of the rate set at the last ten-year anniversary, based on the number of complete quarters that have passed) and how much of the nil-rate band was available.

 These calculations are complex.
-HMRC publishes detailed guidance at gov.uk/guidance/trusts-and-inheritance-tax.
 Trustees must use form IHT100 to report chargeable events and pay tax by the end of the sixth month after the event.

 Will trusts and the residence nil-rate band